Special Free Report From The Motley Fool

 Brickworks is also looking to add value to its operations in brick manufacturing and property.
-We’re pleased to report that its US brick manufacturing is poised to participate in the consolidation of the US brick market.
-With its focus being specialty, of premium high-end bricks, we’re confident we’ll see further good progress in this market.
+We're pleased to report that its US brick manufacturing is poised to participate in the consolidation of the US brick market.
+With its focus being specialty, or premium high-end bricks, we're confident we'll see further good progress in this market.

 Its joint venture with Goodman Group, too, is off to a good start with the pre-commitment of both Coles (ASX: COL) and Amazon (NASDAQ: AMZN) to long-term tenancies, which helps to boost the value and income stream of its investments.